trujilml/Top-3-Taco-Shops/README.md

 * CSS
 * JavaScript
 * Materialize - CSS Framework that provides modern responsive web design and was used to establish the modern design for the website.
-* Mapbox GL JS - client-side JavaScript library used for building maps and adding user interactivity and customization.
+* Mapbox GL JS API - client-side JavaScript library used for building maps and adding user interactivity and customization.
 Mapbox was used to create the map element for the website and added exact location data of the taco shops.
 * OpenWeather - One Call API: This API was used to collect the information that directly pulls the current weather forecast for a specific city, which is Austin, Texas for this application.
 With AJAX, it pulls information of the URL and with jQuery, appended the information to its own div content to display the weather forecast with the current temperature and an appended image source highlighting the current weather status.
 * jQuery & jQuery UI - jQuery was implemented in this application in numerous ways.
 It allowed its use to function with both the OpenWeather and Mapbox APIs to allow the map to display its coordinates of the taco shop location and display the current weather forecast for Austin, Texas.